jaanga/sp500/dev-notes.md

 * Make trade variables properties of symbols
 * Add graph icons to the apps
+* Add date and time for each minute

 ### Replay

-* Add date and time for each minute
 * Move 100% bar to correct position

 ### Both
+* Add minute slider bar
+* Add sun movement
+* prevent objects from going off the table
 * Add select and highlight symbol by text entry
 * show/hide snail slime

 ### Get Trades
 * Select exchange & portfolio
 * Get trades for selected symbols or portfolio of issues not in sp500
-* Display start indexes
+* Display start index
 * Add display date that will be saved << make more apparent

 ## 2017-03-24 ~ Theo

+### Replay
+* Trade files updated via GitHub API
+* Make trade variables properties of symbols
+* Add date and time for each minute

+### Get Trades
 * Add drop-down to get data per symbol
 * Display period
 * Display input and end indexes

 ## 2017-03-23 ~ Theo